How Much of a Personal Loan Can I Get?

 Applying as An Individual or Jointly

-If you’re applying for a personal loan with another applicant and their credit is strong, you might be eligible to borrow more money.
+If you’re applying for a personal loan with another applicant and their credit is strong, you might be eligible to borrow more money than you would be if applying solo.
 However, not all lenders let you apply jointly, so you’ll want to check beforehand.

 Income and Employment History